elastic/ansible-elasticsearch/docs/multi-instance.md

 /etc/systemd/system/multi-user.target.wants/node1_elasticsearch.service
 ```

-### Procedure without datas move
+### Procedure without data move

-This procedure will allow you to keep your datas to the old paths:
+This procedure will allow you to keep your data to the old paths:

 1. Override these variables to match previous values:
 ```yaml